-The complexity of your fact sheets and flexibility of your firm’s operating model will ultimately determine the cost to automate them.
+The complexity of your factsheets and flexibility of your firm’s operating model will ultimately determine the cost for automating them during production.
 To give you a better idea of what this means, let’s look at a few common scenarios.
-These are actual case studies of companies who have implemented Fact Sheet automation recently and how much it cost them.
+These are actual case studies of companies who have implemented factsheet automation recently with Synthesis and how much it cost them.

 A Fully Custom Approach

 Firm A: Larger firm, with more budget and internal resources

 The first firm, a larger firm, had over 50 products and multiple share classes.
 When we started the process, they had complex business rules for how components should be displayed.
 They also had complicated, yet somewhat consistent, design templates for their documents.
 Their data was coming from multiple data sources, mostly in large XML files.

 Importantly, with this number of products and strict compliance oversight, they required a full disclosure library and footnote placement configuration.
 This feature set is often overkill for a smaller firm, but very common for larger firms with global distribution.

 They had more specificity with regard to their template designs and data management requirements.
 Their main concern was getting documents out the door in the most automated, accurate, and low effort way possible.
 They required a full custom implementation, where templates were designed perfectly to their specs and data files were loaded in multiple different ways.
 They did not want any manual intervention in their streamlined data loading process.

 Because this firm had a lot of complexity in their process, they weren’t able to utilize a standard approach to layout designs and data processing.
 As a result, their implementation approach had to be fully customized, costing them around $75k for their factsheet setup.
 They also planned to implement automation for their presentation pages, commentaries, sales ideas, and website content, leveraging their new data process.
 Costs for those efforts were not included in the $75k, but it was useful to know of these future requirements in planning the initial custom project work.